 They began by checking their options which there were several.
 They could join a platform that was already established to sell their craft items.
 Or, they had the option of setting up a store on a social media platform like Facebook.
 Then there was also the option of having their own website.
 These were all great choices but also created some confusion as to which to choose?
 Getting started also means buying all the necessary supplies needed.
 Thankfully, there are plenty of free resources to use, like these free quilt block patterns, but the cost of raw materials does need to be considered.

-They started by depending on some great resources for setting up a website.
+They started by looking for great resources and local companies that offer website design jacksonville fl for setting up a website.
 Although these came with a learning curve they had the time and the determination to follow through.
-Eventually, after many hours of getting their website developed the day of the launch arrived.
+Eventually, after many hours of getting their website developed, the day of the launch arrived.